 American International Group, Inc. (AIG) is a leading global insurance organization.
-Founded in 1919, today we provide a wide range of property casualty insurance, life insurance, retirement products, mortgage insurance and other financial services to customers in more than 100 countries and jurisdictions.
-Our diverse offerings include products and services that help businesses and individuals protect their assets, manage risks and provide for retirement security.
-AIG common stock is listed on the New York Stock Exchange and the Tokyo Stock Exchange.
+Building on 100 years of experience, today AIG member companies provide a wide range of property casualty insurance, life insurance, retirement products, and other financial services to customers in more than 80 countries and jurisdictions.
+These diverse offerings include products and services that help businesses and individuals protect their assets, manage risks and provide for retirement security.
+AIG common stock is listed on the New York Stock Exchange.

 AIG is the marketing name for the worldwide property-casualty, life and retirement, and general insurance operations of American International Group, Inc. For additional information, please visit our website at www.aig.com.
 All products and services are written or provided by subsidiaries or affiliates of American International Group, Inc. Products or services may not be available in all countries, and coverage is subject to actual policy language.
 Non-insurance products and services may be provided by independent third parties.
 Certain property-casualty coverages may be provided by a surplus lines insurer.
 Surplus lines insurers do not generally participate in state guaranty funds, and insureds are therefore not protected by such funds.

 1 LIMRA’s Third Quarter Industry Briefing, Aug.
 16, 2016, http://av.limra.com/Teleconferences/Kerzner-2016-3/CEO-Q3call.mp4